codefellows-seattle-javascript-401d19/16-19-auth/lab-cameron/README.md

 1. `post http://localhost:PORTNAME/signup` returns a JWT on success
 2. `post http://localhost:PORTNAME/signup` returns a 400 on bad requests
 3. `post http://localhost:PORTNAME/signup` returns a 409 in case of unique key clashes

+1. `post http://localhost:PORTNAME/profiles` returns a 200 status code on success
+2. `post http://localhost:PORTNAME/profiles` returns a 400 status code on bad requests
+3. `post http://localhost:PORTNAME/profiles` returns a 401 status code when tokens are invalid

+1. `get http://localhost:PORTNAME/profiles` returns a json blob with user info on success
+2. `get http://localhost:PORTNAME/profiles` returns a 404 status code when ids are invalid
+3. `get http://localhost:PORTNAME/profiles` returns a 401 status code when tokens are invalid

 # Installation / How to Use